rackerlabs/technical-blog/_posts/2019-06-05-introduction-to-oracle-oswatcher-and-reading-logs.md

     07:25:50     all    9.71    0.00   23.99   66.24    0.00    0.05    0.00    0.00  33617.64
     07:25:56     all    7.80    0.00   85.97    6.13    0.00    0.10    0.00    0.00  41234.83

-The snapshot from 06:13 shows good performance and the one from 7:32 AM shows poor performance.
+The snapshot from 06:13 shows good performance, and the one from 7:32 AM shows poor performance.
 Note the following indications of poor performance in the second snapshot:

-- The **%sys** column shows peak utilization of 97.17.
+- The `*%sys` column shows peak utilization of 97.17.
-- The **%iowait** column shows a peak utilization of 78.20.
+- The `%iowait` column shows a peak utilization of 78.20.

 ### Read top output

-The `top` command provides an hourly an hourly snapshot of processor activity.
+The `top` command provides an hourly snapshot of processor activity.
 The log shows processes listed in the descending order of CPU utilization so that the process using the most CPU is listed first.